Do Alcoholics Get Drunk Faster?

 Physical Tolerance of Alcohol After Long-Term Use

 Over time, people who drink heavily (regardless of whether or not they are alcoholics) will begin to develop a physical tolerance.
 This means they can drink more alcohol than they could previously without feeling the desired effects.
 In other words, it takes more booze to get them drunk.
 So do alcoholics get drunk faster?
 By these standards, no — it takes them longer to feel intoxicated.
+Getting drunk faster is typically reserved for those with a lower tolerance.

 Recent studies show that alcoholics experience the same level of impairment as other people regardless of how much they drink and even if they feel like they can function properly.
 This can be extremely dangerous.
 Why?
-Because an alcoholic who has consumed a 12-pack of beer might feel okay to drive to the store and purchase more, but in reality, they drive as well as someone with a low tolerance who has consumed the same amount.
+Because an alcoholic who has consumed a 12-pack of beer might feel okay to drive to the store and purchase more, but in reality, they drive as well as someone with a low tolerance which has consumed the same amount.
 Alcohol-induced car accidents are one of the leading causes of accidental death in the U.S. The vast majority of these accidents and related fatalities are preventable.
 Contact us today to learn more.

-AGAPE Treatment Center and Alcoholism Recovery
+Agape Treatment Center and Alcoholism Recovery

-Alcoholism is one of the most common mental health concerns in the country, but it is also most commonly stigmatized.
+Alcoholism is one of the country’s most common mental health concerns, but it is also most commonly stigmatized.
 This often makes seeking professional care difficult.
 As a result, many people who struggle with a diagnosable alcohol abuse disorder fail to recognize they need help or remain in a place of stubborn denial.
 In some cases, staging an intervention is the best possible solution.
 If you have a loved one who refuses to admit that drinking has become an issue, we are happy to put you in touch with a licensed and highly experienced interventionist who will help you prompt your loved ones to seek the help they need.

 Agape Treatment Center for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
 We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.